Tubusus/UnityNoiseTest/README.md

 This repository contains a very simple test of properties of Unity's Perlin noise.
 If you decide to run this test and report back the results:

-a) Thank you so much, not many people do, and
+a) Thank you so much, not many people do (0 so far), and

 b) It's simple, requiring only basic knowledge of Unity Editor and it shouldn't take you more than a few minutes.